Eight Crazy Nights: Production

-Eight Crazy Nights was animated by several studios, including Anvil Studios, A. Film A/S, Bardel Entertainment, Goldenbell Animation, Marina Motion Animation, Spaff Animation, Tama Production, Time Lapse Pictures, Y. R. Studio and Yowza!
-Animation, who all did animation for The Iron Giant in 1999.
+Eight Crazy Nights was animated primarily by Meatball Animation.
+Prior to production, during a transitional period from the focus of 2D to 3D animation in Hollywood, several traditional animation studios closed down, with many animators who were laid off being hired by Meatball; allegedly, employees at Meatball were largely those formerly employed at Fox Animation Studios and Warner Bros.
+Feature Animation.
+Several studios, including Anvil Studios, Bardel Entertainment, Goldenbell Animation, Marina Motion Animation, Spaff Animation, Tama Production, Time Lapse Pictures, Y. R. Studio and Yowza!
+Animation, also did animation work.
 It was the only animated film that Adam Sandler worked on until Hotel Transylvania in 2012, and remains the only traditionally-animated film with his involvement.
-This also ended up being the only film produced by Meatball Productions, the animation division of Happy Madison Productions.

 Kearsley revealed in an email to Doug Walker that certain elements of the film that were notorious, specifically the feces-eating deer scene and even Whitey's voice (which was originally more high-pitched and annoying), were intended to be cut, but were kept due to "focus groups" who had seen the film (who lowered Whitey's voice), as well as the fact that the product placements were used without permission.